French handbag maker Longchamp completes global rollout of Cegid retail software

 “Chinese consumers want to shop anywhere and pay using Alipay or WeChat Pay, often using them like social media sites to share fashion tips,” said Louit.
 “Most customers have already done their homework on the brand and know exactly what they want.
 So, making the shopping process as easy and frictionless as possible is something luxury brands have to be particularly attentive to.”

 In the last year, the fashion accessories brand has been testing new technologies for adding popular services like click-and-collect (for picking up web orders in stores) during 2020, not to mention other initiatives like ship-from-store to serve the growing proportion of consumers who shop online.
-Mobile devices are also being introduced into flagship stores so that staff can more easily serve customers using iPhones and the latest omni-channel technologies while on the shopfloor – including clienteling and loyalty apps that help ensure a more personalised service.
+Another initiative the luxury brand is looking into: introducing mobile point of sales solution into its flagship stores so that staff could more easily serve customers using iPhones and the latest omni-channel technologies while on the shopfloor – including clienteling and loyalty apps that help ensure a more personalised service.

 The Cegid software is also being used to help target more local events and launches specifically geared towards each country and type of customer.
 This might involve gathering information on a customer’s previous shopping preferences – or, say, the nationalities of customers visiting different stores – so that staff have a better idea of what to offer.